 After reviewing the job description and nature of the work, and taking into consideration the skill level of the student, hiring departments are authorized to establish the FWS hourly wage.
 The following job categories and pay ranges give you an example of potential pay ranges depending on the type of work you do and your experience:

-General Support Pay Range is $8.00 - $9.50 per hour
+General Support Pay Range is $8.05 - $9.50 per hour

 A position is considered to fall within this category if it is considered a general support role and requires minimal to no experience.
 Positions in this category could include the following duties, tasks, and skills within the job description:

 - Clerical duties such as filing, record keeping, operating office machines, typing

 - General receptionist duties such as answering phones, scheduling appointments, referrals